6 Days Desert Tour from Casablanca to Marrakech Overview:

 Morocco Tour in 6 Days from Casablanca Reviews:

-6 days tour from Casablanca via Merzouga desert to Marrakech
+6 days Desert Tour from Casablanca to Marrakech

 We booked this trip because we also wanted the desert and the Atlas Mountains.
 It is the only tour company I have offered with a destination in Fez, and we will definitely book it again.
 Communication was easy and they always responded quickly, our driver was told he was a very experienced and friendly driver.
 We always felt safe with him, he was reliable and always on time, for example when we were with Sarah.
 The Toyota Landrover was in perfect condition and very clean.